vxgmichel/pytango-devicetest/README.md

 ## Compatibility

-The device test case is fully compatible with nosetests and its collector 'nosetests.collector' for the 'test_suite' setuptools option.
+The device test case is fully compatible with old and new style Tango devices.
+It is also compatible with nosetests and its collector 'nosetests.collector' for the 'test_suite' setuptools option.

 ## Installation